-The oil is very strong so little goes a long way so use it sparingly.
+The oil is very strong which might not be everyone’s favourite.
+A little goes a long way so use it sparingly.

 Blend Turmeric oil with an equal amount of a light carrier oil and massage into the skin for a glowing effect with regular use in a carrier oil of your choice.
 The dark colour of the oil can penetrate your skin which may give it a darker hue if used in the same spot over time.

 If you are feeling stressed, diffuse 2-3 drops in warm water and inhale deeply as Turmeric was traditionally used as a spiritual purifier to remove negative influences.

 Turmeric oil has the strong aroma of the plant and sometimes is used as a substitute to improve health.

 Turmeric essential oil can be used in soap which may benefit the skin from its plant properties though the aroma may not be popular.